Cliff House Project

 If you have evidence of other dignitary visits, please email me... gary@cliffhouseproject.com.

-Finally just for fun, here's a rendition of the victorian Cliff House if it had survived to the present...
+Finally just for fun, here's a rendition of the Victorian Cliff House if it had survived to the present...

 John Hall